Heatley, Queensland: Geography

 The land is relatively flat at 0-10 m above sea level.
 The land use is predominantly residential.

+Douglas–Garbutt Road (Nathan Street) runs along near the northern boundary, and Garbutt–Upper Ross Road (Dalrymple Road) runs along the eastern boundary.

 History

 Heatley is situated in the traditional Wulgurukaba Aboriginal country.
 The origin of the suburb name is from W.J.
 Heatley, the former Mayor of Townsville from 1927 to 1933.

 Heatley State High School opened on 30 January 1968.
-On 16 December 1999 it renamed Heatley Secondary College.
+On 16 December 1999, it renamed Heatley Secondary College.

 Heatley State School opened on 25 January 1971.

 Townsville-Thuringowa Centre for Continuing Secondary Education opened on 29 January 1990 as an adult campus of Heatley Secondary College.